jfo/blog/source/posts/sild-in-closing-closures-or-lambda-part-2.md

 This is obviously not the behavior we would expect!
-The interpreter _should_ be examining the frame for `z`, and then when not finding it, trying to look it up in the enclosing environment, which in this cae is the global one!
+The interpreter _should_ be examining the frame for `z`, and then when not finding it, trying to look it up in the enclosing environment, which in this case is the global one!

 This actually turns out to be a fairly easy fix!